TropicSapling/triforce/README.md

 --------

 ### Spec
+#### Programs
+1. So far a program only consists of 1 file, but that will change in the future, and so will likely below points.
+2. A program is just one single anonymous function (counting `<input args>` to it).
+3. The compiler will evaluate this function as much as it can during compilation, and then convert the remnants into the specified output format.
+	- Normally this is machine code

 #### Anonymous functions
 1. Structure: `(<input pars> => <function body>) <input args>`.
 2. `<input pars>` = `(<par1>) [(<par2>) ...]`